 In the end, Custer found himself on the defensive with nowhere to hide and nowhere to run and was killed along with every man in his battalion.
 His body was found near Custer Hill, also known as Last Stand Hill, alongside the bodies of 40 of his men, including his brother and nephew, and dozens of dead horses.

 Custer had suffered two bullet wounds, one near his heart and one in the head.
 It’s unclear which wound killed him or if the head wound happened before or after he died.
-In the heat of battle, it’s unlikely the Indian who shot Custer knew he’d just killed a U.S. Army icon.
+In the heat of battle, it’s unlikely the warrior who shot Custer knew he’d just killed a U.S. Army icon.
 Even so, once word spread that Custer was dead, many Native Americans claimed to be his executioner.

 In May 1877, Crazy Horse surrendered at Fort Robinson, Nebraska, where he was later bayoneted and killed after an altercation with an army officer.
-After fleeing to Canada, Sitting Bull eventually surrendered in 1881 and lived on Standing Rock Reservation until he was killed by Indian agent policemen during a conflict at his house in 1890.
+After fleeing to Canada, Sitting Bull eventually surrendered in 1881 and lived on Standing Rock Reservation until he was killed by Native American agent policemen during a conflict at his house in 1890.

-‘Custer’s Last Stand’ was a manufactured legacy.
+'Custer's Last Stand' Becomes a Manufactured Legacy

 The Battle of the Little Bighorn—aka Custer’s Last Stand—is steeped in controversy.
 To this day, many people question his actions that fateful day.
 He’s often accused of arrogance for not following the original battle plan and leading his men to certain death.
-Yet it’s possible Custer believed reinforcements were on the way and wanted to strike before the Indians dispersed; it’s unlikely he expected such a well-armed attack.
+Yet it’s possible Custer believed reinforcements were on the way and wanted to strike before the Sioux and Cheyenne dispersed; it’s unlikely he expected such a well-armed attack.

 It’s also argued that Reno and Benteen were simply cowards who ignored Custer’s orders when the fighting unexpectedly got tough, leaving Custer and his men to fight a losing battle.
 In their defense, though, they may have believed that following Custer’s orders was a suicide mission.